 The flowers of purple deadnettle are also nearly identical to henbit, standing a diminutive 0.2 inches tall and possessing an upper lip-like petal and lower throat-like petal.
 (This may be the origin of the nomenclature for the genus Lamium, since the Greek word for “throat” is laimos.)
 Both of these petals are pinkish-lavender with heavy purple markings especially on the lower petal.

 In addition, due to the fact that purple deadnettle only reproduces sexually — through pollination of its flowers and dispersal of the resulting seeds — it can be removed entirely with no need for worry about residual growth from rhizomes or stolons.
-(These are the two primary routes of asexual reproduction for plants, by root and stem respectively.)

 Finally, as with most members of the mint family, purple deadnettle has shallow, fibrous roots which allow it to settle into the soil very quickly but also make removal by hand quite easy.